 To use official forecasts or ice conditions via NAVTEX, you must know what the forecast areas are.

-For Canada, you need the maps from the Canadian Coast Guard's Radio Aids to Marine Navigation, both the Atlantic and Pacific versions.
+For Canada, you want the maps from the Canadian Coast Guard's Radio Aids to Marine Navigation, both the Atlantic and Pacific versions.
 Freely downloadable from Canada Coast Guard Radio Aids to Marine Navigation

-For Alaska, you need the (not updated but still necessary) Marine Service Charts
+For Alaska, you want the (outdated but still necessary to understand which forecast areas are where) Marine Service Charts

 Labrador forecasts available over NAVTEX from Cartwright, Labrador, go pretty close to Greenland (East Labrador Sea forecast area), as do the Nunavut forecasts on NAVTEX from Iqaluit (East Brevoort, East Davis, East Clyde, East Baffin, Clarence forecast areas).